aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheRemoteQueryCachePlugin.md

 - Database username - different database users can have different permissions on various tables.
 - Database catalog/schema name - same table name can exist in a different database catalog/schema which contains different data
 - For PostgreSQL, the current session user, effective role, configured search path, and resolved search path
+- For MySQL and MariaDB, the database-reported session user, authenticated account, active roles, and current database
 - The SQL query string

 The PostgreSQL authorization session state is acquired from the database and updated after